linux-system-roles/sap-preconfigure/README.md

 Role Variables
 --------------

-- set in defaults/main.yml:
+- set in `defaults/main.yml`:

 ### Execute only certain steps of SAP notes
-If the following variable is set to no, only certain steps of SAP notes will be executed or checked.
-This variable does not need to be defined, in which case all steps will be executed.
+If the following variable is set to no, only certain steps of SAP notes will be executed or checked as per setting of variable `sap_preconfigure_<sap_note_number>_<step>`.
+If this variable is undefined or set to no, all steps of applicable SAP notes will be executed.
 ```yaml
 sap_preconfigure_config_all
 ```

 ### Define configuration steps of SAP notes
-For defining one or more steps of SAP notes to be executed only, set variable sap_preconfigure_config_all to no and one or more of the following variables to yes:
+For defining one or more steps of SAP notes to be executed or checked only, set variable `sap_preconfigure_config_all` to `*no*` and one or more of the following variables to `*yes*`:
 ```yaml
 sap_preconfigure_2002167_0[2...6], example: sap_preconfigure_2002167_03
 sap_preconfigure_1391070